deeplearning4j/deeplearning4j/mnist-for-beginners.md

 int rngSeed = 123; // This random-number generator applies a seed to ensure that the same initial weights are used when training.
 We’ll explain why this matters later. int numEpochs = 15; // An epoch is a complete pass through a given dataset.
 ```
-In our example, each MNIST image is 28x28 pixels, which correlate with a 28 **numRows** x 28 **numColumns** matrix (matrices are the fundamental data structures of deep learning).
+In our example, each MNIST image is 28x28 pixels, which means our input data is a 28 **numRows** x 28 **numColumns** matrix (matrices are the fundamental data structures of deep learning).
 Furthermore, MNIST contains 10 possible outcomes (the labels numbered 0 - 9) which is our **outputNum**.

-The **batchSize** and **numEpochs** have to be chosen based on experience.
-A larger batch size results in faster training, while more epochs result in better accuracy.
-However, there are diminishing returns after a certain number of epochs, so there is a trade off between accuracy and training speed.
+The **batchSize** and **numEpochs** have to be chosen based on experience; you learn what works through experimentation.
+A larger batch size results in faster training, while more *epochs*, or passes through the dataset, result in better accuracy.

+However, there are diminishing returns beyond a certain number of epochs, so there is a trade off between accuracy and training speed.
 In general, you’ll need to experiment to discover the optimal values.
 We’ve set reasonable defaults in this example.

 ### Fetching the MNIST Data
 ```
 DataSetIterator mnistTrain = new MnistDataSetIterator(batchSize, true, rngSeed);
 DataSetIterator mnistTest = new MnistDataSetIterator(batchSize, false, rngSeed);
 ```
-The class called “DataSetIterator” is what we use to fetch the MNIST dataset.
+The class called “DataSetIterator” is used to fetch the MNIST dataset.
 We create one dataset "mnistTrain” for **training the model** and another dataset “mnistTest” for **evaluating the accuracy** of our model after training.
 The model, by the way, refers to the parameters of the neural network.
-Those parameters are adjusted as the network learns, until they guess the correct label for each image; at that point, you have an accurate model.
+Those parameters are coefficients that process signal from the input, and they are adjusted as the network learns until they can finally guess the correct label for each image; at that point, you have an accurate model.

 ## Building Our Neural Network

 We will build a feedforward neural network based off a [paper by Xavier Glorot and Yoshua Bengio](http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf).
 For our purposes, we’ll start with a basic example with only one hidden layer.
-However, as a rule of thumb, the deeper your network (i.e. the more layers), the more complexity and nuance they can capture to produce accurate results.
+However, as a rule of thumb, the deeper your network (i.e. the more layers), the more complexity and nuance it can capture to produce accurate results.

 ![Alt text](./img/onelayer.png)